Middle School Program

 The goal of our physical education program is to enhance lifelong health and physical fitness as well as body awareness.

 Students participate in adapted sports programs, including basketball, baseball, and soccer, track and field, developing athletic skills, sportsmanship, and cooperation.
 Physical education includes exercise, a walking and fitness program, and cardiovascular activities.
 One physical education class per week is a yoga class and yoga is incorporated into daily classroom activities.

 Students stretch, move, and learn about their own bodies, while engaging in breathing exercises and yoga postures.

 Through the creative arts program, students explore fine arts in all mediums, including sculpting, painting with acrylics and watercolor, printing, sketching and pastels drawing, mixed media collage making, and weaving using a variety of tools to foster independence.

 Student art work has been displayed at the Morris Museum and was featured at the Morristown Craft Market and Show.
-Through a collaborative agreement with the Visual Arts Center of New Jersey, in Summit, NJ, students participate in an intensive week-long art camp staffed by the Center’s resident artists, P.G.
-Chambers School art teacher, and other teaching staff.
 In the fall of 2012, Solo(s) Project House, Newark, NJ gallery and studio residence paired with P.G.
 Chambers School to launch a pilot professional art making program.
-Click here to read more about the project.
-Again, in the fall of 2013, Solo(s) Project House artists in residence paried with P.G.
+Again, in the fall of 2013, Solo(s) Project House artists in residence worked with P.G.
 Chambers School students to create one-of-a-kind pieces.